Musical instruments in Zambia: familiarity

 See List 5.

-We see that in 2004 17 instruments are known by almost everyone.
+We see that in 2004, 17 instruments were known by almost everyone.
 These are the instruments still used frequently.
-Yet, though they are played rarely, the lupenga, the mankubala, the kazoos and the kankobele are known by more than half.
-Hunters and boys still use the first and third, be it rarely.
-And, the second and fourth are considered to underline local identity.
+Yet, although they are played rarely, the lupenga, the mankubala, the kazoos, and the kankobele are known by more than half.
+Hunters and boys still use the first and third, albeit rarely.
+The second and fourth are considered to underline local identity.
 The remaining 16 instruments are known to ever smaller numbers of people.

-In the 1980s, many of the instruments mentioned were true instruments.
-Some people did not consider a certain instrument to be a musical instrument and therefore did not mention or recognise it.
+In the 1980s, many of the named instruments were true instruments.
+Some people did not consider a certain instrument to be a musical instrument and therefore did not name or recognise it.
 This influenced the scores somewhat.
 See the article about true instruments.
-Another, smaller, influence was that some of the ones interviewed, especially some of the Jehovah’s Witnesses, did not want to come across as connoisseurs of Chibale music.
-Both influences were almost absent in the survey of 2004.
+Another, smaller, influence was that some of those interviewed, especially some of the Jehovah’s Witnesses, did not want to come across as connoisseurs of Chibale music.
+Both influences were almost absent in the 2004 survey.

 Changes in familiarity over the years